Artificial consciousness: Functionalist theories of consciousness

 Functionalism is a theory that defines mental states by their functional roles (their causal relationships to sensory inputs, other mental states, and behavioral outputs), rather than by their physical composition.
 According to this view, what makes something a particular mental state, such as pain or belief, is not the material it is made of, but the role it plays within the overall cognitive system.
 It allows for the possibility that mental states, including consciousness, could be realized on non-biological substrates, as long as it instantiates the right functional relationships.
 Functionalism is particularly popular among philosophers.

-A 2023 study suggested that current large language models probably don't satisfy the criteria for consciousness suggested by these theories, but that relatively simple AI systems that satisfy these theories could be created.
+A 2023 study suggested that current large language models probably do not satisfy the criteria for consciousness suggested by these theories, but that relatively simple AI systems that satisfy these theories could be created.
 The study also acknowledged that even the most prominent theories of consciousness remain incomplete and subject to ongoing debate.